Ethan-LWT/Trading-Helper/CONTRIBUTING.md

 ## 📄 License

-By contributing to Trading AI Dashboard, you agree that your contributions will be licensed under the MIT License.
+By contributing to Trading-Helper, you agree that your contributions will be licensed under the MIT License.

----
+## 🎉 Recognition

-Thank you for contributing to Trading AI Dashboard! 🚀
+Thank you for contributing to Trading-Helper! 🚀